ocxtal/udon/README.md

 Returns inserted sequence at `UdonOp::Ins` position.
 Output sequence is encoded in ASCII.

-## Augumented CIGAR string: format and decompression algorithm
+## Augmented CIGAR string: format and decompression algorithm

-Udon constructs an "augumented CIGAR string" from the original BAM CIGAR, MD tag, and query-side sequence.
-The augumented CIGAR string is an extension of the original CIGAR string that explicitly expresses query-side bases at mismatch and insertion positions so that bases different or missing from the reference sequence are not lost.
+Udon constructs an "augmented CIGAR string" from the original BAM CIGAR, MD tag, and query-side sequence.
+The augmented CIGAR string is an extension of the original CIGAR string that explicitly expresses query-side bases at mismatch and insertion positions so that bases different or missing from the reference sequence are not lost.

-Udon uses a run-length encoding to keep the augumented CIGAR string in a compressed way.
+Udon uses a run-length encoding to keep the augmented CIGAR string in a compressed way.
 Up to thirty "events" of match, mismatch, insertion, or deletion are packed into a single byte, called "op."
 The series of events packed into a single op is called "chunk."

 ### Op structure